gorogoro-uk/TensorFlow/README.md

 # TensorFlowLearning
 TensorFlow learning resources

-colab notebooks from the 'TensorFlow in Practice' Deeplearning.ai course
+personal summaries and practice notebooks based on learnings from 'TensorFlow in Practice' Deeplearning.ai course

-personal summaries and practice notebooks